Vimaser/EdgarAaronMusic/README.md

 #305d5d - A dark cyan-green, also likely from the foliage.
 #e2dcdc - A light pinkish-grey, possibly from the highlights.
 #a43d4c - A rich, dark red, representing the deeper tones in the heart.

-Okay, mostly done.
-Made some ease of use changes to the admin portal based on previous projects.

-Reminder: Change UUID rules and attach UUID on backEnd!